nahomzoe/CookIt_Recipe_App_React_Firebase_V2/README.md

 # Description

-    This is a basic food recipe app made with react and connected to cloud database.
-It enables users to add, and delete thier own recipes so they can share recipes of each others.
+Our food recipe app is built using React and connected to a cloud-based database.
+With this app, users can easily add and delete their own recipes, making it simple to share and discover new recipe ideas from other users.

 # Technologies used